klovric/scdrm/README.md

 Only you and your feedback can bring up SCDRM to a truly stable thing.

-This has been tested working on RHEL 7/8/9 but still needs a proper test in Nk environment.
+This has been tested working but still needs a proper test in Nk environment.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------